 - On the What do you want to backup page, add the backup sources.
 Press Next.

-- On the third page, you can choose the backup type and the encryption.
+- On the How do you want to backup page, you can choose the backup type and optionally set the encryption.
+Press Next.